marco-vassena/granularity-fs-refs/README.md

 # From Fine- to Coarse-Grained Dynamic Information Flow Control and Back - Mechanized Proofs

-This repository contains Agda mechanized proofs of the paper [https://doi.org/10.1145/3290389]("From Fine- to Coarse-Grained Dynamic Information Flow Control and Back") by Vassena, Russo, Vineet, Deepak, Stefan.
+This repository contains Agda mechanized proofs of the paper [From Fine- to Coarse-Grained Dynamic Information Flow Control and Back](https://doi.org/10.1145/3290389) by Vassena, Russo, Vineet, Deepak, Stefan.

 ## Checking the proofs